Pinball FX (2023 video game)

-Pinball FX is the newest main release in the long-running pinball game series from Zen Studios, succeeding the original Pinball FX (2007), Pinball FX2 (2010), and Pinball FX3 (2017).
+Pinball FX is a 2023 pinball video game developed by Zen Studios.
+It is fourth main release in the Pinball FX series, succeeding the original Pinball FX (2007), Pinball FX 2 (2010), and Pinball FX 3/Classic (2017).
+It was released on February 16, 2023.

-Pinball FX features a growing collection of tables that includes recreations of classic Williams/Bally tables from the 1980s and 1990s, original designs with licenses from Marvel, Star Wars, Universal, other popular sources, and entirely unique unlicensed creations.
+Pinball FX features tables that include recreations of Williams/Bally tables from the 1980s and 1990s, tables based on licenses such as Marvel, Star Wars, and Universal, and original creations.
 Many tables from previous titles have been remastered and included.

-Tables unsuitable for the age rating of Pinball FX are released in Pinball M.

-There is a separate release for VR and mixed reality using Quest headsets, called Pinball FX VR.
+Tables featuring content unsuitable for the age rating of Pinball FX are released through Pinball FX Midnight, and versions for virtual and mixed reality headsets including the Meta Quest are released through Pinball FX VR.

 Many tables from Pinball FX have been released on AtGames Legends Pinball 4KP cabinets, physical cabinets running digital pinball tables.

-The primary mobile release is Zen Pinball World.
+The primary mobile release is Pinball FX GO!.